JoostHouben/Euwe-chess-engine/README.md

 ### Build instructions

-Open [chess-engine.sln](chess-engine.sln) in Visual Studio 2022 and build the solution.
+Open [Euwe.sln](Euwe.sln) in Visual Studio 2022 and build the solution.

 ## License